moisesxtian/Web-scraper/README.md

 # Bing Image Downloader

 This project allows users to efficiently download images from Bing using specific search queries while avoiding duplicate images.
 The script ensures a clean dataset by filtering out duplicate images based on their hash values.
+Perfect for collecting Dataset

 ## Features
 - Downloads images from Bing based on predefined search queries.